koalkoal4/bolt-generated-project/src/pages/posts/why-short-sessions-work-best.md

 When we embark on training our dogs, enthusiasm often runs high.
 We expect rapid progress, mastering command after command.
 It's irresistible, isn't it?
 To believe that marathon training sessions will yield the quickest results?
 I admit, in my early days, I subscribed to this idea.
 I'd drill exercises until both my dog and I felt tired and disoriented by the sluggish pace of actual learning.
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
 However, experience swiftly taught me a crucial lesson: in dog training, quality surpasses quantity, clearly.
 Pushing a dog through lengthy, demanding sessions often leads to decreasing returns, frustration, and can even turn the learning experience altogether.
-Understanding why shorter, focused sessions are superior is fundamental to efficient, enjoyable, and truly effective training, helping prevent issues like <a href="https://trainedtails.com/posts/avoiding-overtraining" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">overtraining</a>.
+Understanding why shorter, focused sessions are superior is fundamental to efficient, enjoyable, and truly effective training, helping prevent issues like <a href="https://trainedtails.com/posts/avoiding-overtraining" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">overtraining</a>.
 </p>

 <h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">The Science of Engaging Sessions: Why Quick is Better</h3>